-Innovative solutions come in many shapes and sizes, since 2014 the world’s first manufactured feral pig bait and pig specific bait delivery system has been developed and new cutting-edge DNA detection tools to efficiently identify invasive predators and fish.
+Innovative solutions come in many shapes and sizes.
+Since 2014 the first new wild dog and fox toxin bait in 50 years has been developed as well as new cutting-edge DNA detection tools to efficiently identify invasive predators and fish.
 Scientists and ecologists are also on track to release the first new rabbit biocontrol agent in 20 years and Australia’s first carp biocontrol agent.
 These innovative solutions are providing practical technologies to improve Australian agriculture, biodiversity and build our economy.

 With at least 81 introduced vertebrate species having established populations in Australia - now is the time for action.